How PIPEDA Applies To The Creation And Use Of Electronic Documents

 The technology must be used to make proper classification of the person using the electronic signatures.

-The electronic signature must be associated with the electronic document to regulate whether the document has undergone some changes or not and whether the electronic signature has been attached to it or not.
+The electronic signature must be associated with the electronic document to regulate whether the document has undergone some changes or not.
+Also whether the electronic signature has been attached to it or not.

 Part 3 even requires and keeps into use secure electronic documents whenever the law delivers original documents or for all the statements where truth is required.

-Finally in the last part it amends the Statute Revision Act to sanctions the publication and even the distribution of an electronic version of the consolidated statutes and even regulations of Canada and provides official status to all the electronic versions of revisions of the policies and procedures of Canada and even the consolidated versions of the rules, statutes and even the regulations.
+And even regulations of Canada provides official status to all the electronic versions of revisions of the policies and procedures of Canada and even the consolidated versions of the rules, statutes and even the regulations.

 PIPEDA and all such laws are framed to secure and manage the electronic versions of the crucial documents which are related to the healthcare and medical data of the individuals.